-Dr. Erla S. Kristjánsdóttir is an Assistant Professor and a Chair of Doctoral Education in the School of Business at the University of Iceland.
+Dr. Erla S. Kristjánsdóttir is Associate Professor and Chair of Doctoral Education in the School of Business at the University of Iceland.
 She holds a Ph.D from Arizona State University and M.A. from University of West Florida.
 Prior to completing her graduate degrees, she was a corporate trainer in Iceland.
-Her research and teaching interests are in intercultural communication, intercultural transitions and how people from different cultures can work and live peacefully together despite their cultural differences.
+Her research and teaching interests are culture, intercultural communication, intercultural transitions, migration, diversity in the workplace and gender equality.
 She has extended her research on cultural adaptation, communication and identity to a variety of contexts (international educations, national disasters and international business): immigrant groups and refugees in Iceland, Katrina victims in the U.S., and business personnel in multinational organizations.

 Erla´s most current research studies are on highly educated immigrants in Iceland.
 She has been looking at how these groups of immigrants are integrating into the Icelandic work place, their negotiation opportunities, negotiation position and communication with their employers.
 Moreover, she is examining what challenges and opportunities these groups of immigrants are facing on their career path and in the Icelandic labor market.

 Erla has published in leading intercultural and communication journals in the U.S., Iceland and Scandinavia and has achieved a record of research presentations at regional, national and international conferences.

 Recent Peer- Reviewed Publications

 Kristjánsdóttir, E.S. (in press, to be published 2018).
 Communication Modes, Icelandic.
 In Y. Y. Kim (Ed.).
 International Encyclopedia of Intercultural Communication.
 USA: Wiley & Sons.